xd009642/xd-tts/slides/what_is_speech.typ

   - The words crab and cram are a single syllable, but they sound different
   - IPA is a common phoneme alphabet but some speech applications use ARPABET
-  - We're using ARPABET because the CMU dictionary uses it
-  - CMU dict is an open source pronunciation dictionary for English.
+  - CMU dict is an open source ARPABET pronunciation dictionary ]
-]

 #slide[